srom/archaea-vs-bacteria/README.md

 ## Content

 - `notebook/`: python notebooks to reproduce all the figures.
 - `src/`: scripts to produce all the data used in the paper.
-Scripts are referenced in the relevant figure notebooks.
+Scripts are referenced in notebooks.
 - `figures/`: all unassembled figures as produced by the relevant notebooks.
 - `data/`: input data and data produced by the scripts and notebooks in this repo.